Hatsune Miku and Future Stars: Project Mirai

 Hatsune Miku and Future Stars: Project Mirai (初音ミク and Future Stars Project mirai) is a 2012 rhythm game created by Sega and Crypton Future Media for the Nintendo 3DS.
-The game is a spin-off of the Hatsune Miku: Project DIVA series of Vocaloid rhythm games and was first released on March 8, 2012 in Japan with no international release.
-Like the original, the game primarily makes use of Vocaloids, a series of singing synthesizer softwares, and the songs created using them, most notably the virtual-diva Vocaloid Hatsune Miku.
+The game is a spin-off of the Hatsune Miku: Project DIVA series of Vocaloid rhythm games and was first released on March 8, 2012, in Japan with no international release.
+Like the original, the game primarily makes use of Vocaloids, a series of singing synthesizer software, and the songs created using them, most notably the virtual-diva Vocaloid Hatsune Miku.
 It is also the first game in the franchise to include a Vocaloid made by Internet Co., Ltd.; the mascot of Megpoid, Gumi, appears as a guest star.

-On July 2, 2014, it was announced that a new version of the game, titled Hatsune Miku: Project Mirai DX, was in development for a 2015 release.
+A sequel to the game, titled Hatsune Miku: Project Mirai 2, was released in Japan on November 28, 2013.
+On July 2, 2014, it was announced that an enhanced version of the sequel, titled Hatsune Miku: Project Mirai DX, was in development for a 2015 release.
 On September 8, 2015, the game was released in North America.

-A sequel to the game, titled Hatsune Miku: Project Mirai 2, was released in Japan on November 28, 2013.